-So you have a Strategy& (renamed from the former brand Booz & Company following its acquisition by PwC) interview coming up, and you want to be the best candidate they see?
+So you have a Strategy& interview coming up, and you want to be the best candidate they see?
 We agree!
 We want you to nail it.
-Where prestige, pay, exit opportunities and culture are concerned, Strategy& used to rank number 4 behind MBB.
-In reality, McKinsey, Bain, and Boston Consulting Group are tied for first, but Strategy& lost momentum and got a random name in the PwC swallow, so now it’s in 6th place behind Deloitte-Monitor and Oliver Wyman.
+Where prestige, pay, exit opportunities and culture are concerned, Strategy& is just a half-tier below MBB as it rebrands itself (again) following its acquisition by PwC.

 Strategy& blends the old and the faithful with the new and the dramatic, offering sage advice in many realms.

 If you love a strong performing underdog, and are interested in being a part of building a firm’s prestige back to its former glory, read on for these – and more – reasons we love Strategy&.

 Firm Profile Overview (click to jump to section):

 - Strategy& Organization

 - Strategy& Careers

 - Strategy& Locations: 57 offices around the world